Search: 2515 results

 And he called unto him the multitude with his disciples, and said unto them, If any man would come after me, let him deny himself, and take up his cross, and follow me.

-For whosoever would save his life shall lose it; and whosoever shall lose his life for my sake and the gospel's shall save it.
+for he that would save his life, shall lose it; and he that would lose his life out of love to me and the gospel, he shall save it.

 For what would it benefit a person to gain the whole world [i.e., of material things] and give up his life [i.e., of spiritual blessings]?